Spiny Bear's Breeches Acanthus spinosus

 -

-This plant grows well in well-drained soil in partial shade.
-It does not do well in wet soils.
-It spreads easily by seed and also root cutting, making it almost impossible to eradicate out of a planting bed.
+This plant prefers well-drained soil in partial shade, with some protection from the afternoon sun in our hot southern climates.
+While it grows in a wide variety of soils it does not do well in wet soils.
+Slow growing, it can take some time to establish but once it takes hold, it spreads easily by seed and root cutting, making it almost impossible to eradicate out of a planting bed.

-Insects, Diseases, and Other Plant Problems: No serious problems though slugs and snails can do damage.
+Insects, Diseases, and Other Plant Problems: Slugs and snails can do damage.

 - Profile Video: